derailed/ex_ray/README.md

 solution as you now have x-ray vision of your application at runtime once a monitoring metric gets off the chart.

-However, in practice, your code gets quickly cluttered by your tracing efforts.
+However in practice, your code gets quickly cluttered by your tracing efforts.
 ExRay alleviates the clutter by injecting cross-cutting tracing concern into your application code.
 By using @trace annotation, you can trap the essence of the calls without introducing tracing code mixed-in with your business logic.